devgustavovasquez/challenge-semantix/README.md

 ## Observation Points

-- The API response takes an average of 4 MINUTES, please wait.
-In case of error, it will be informed as a response to the request
+- By default the API returns information about 10 users, this can be changed through the "limit" parameter